Clever-ISA/Clever-ISA/specs/Main.md

 Each Load and each Store operation performed by these instructions are atomic wrt. other memory accesses and memory operations performed under a memory lock.
 If repi or repc are used, note that each operation is individual.

+block operations being performed by repbi or repbc may be interrupted by non-exception hardware interrupts, between the full completion of one operation and the execution of the following operation being repeated.
+If the instruction has not completed then the return instruction pointer saved by the interrupt shall point to the instruction, otherwise to the subsequent instruction.
+The full completion of the operation includes performing the prescribed repeated instruction, decrementing `r1` (for repbc) and testing the condition for the next iteration.

 ### Integer Shifts